What Are Parking Lot Lights and What Are They Used For?

 Mercury Vapor Lamp

 This is the oldest type of HID light, developed and produced in the 1930s.
 The bulbs use mercury vapor discharge from an arc tube with fused quartz.
-Once electrical current is introduced into the tube, argon gas mixes with vaporized mercury droplets to produce light.
+Once an electrical current is introduced into the tube, argon gas mixes with vaporized mercury droplets to produce light.

 High-Pressure Sodium